-DADAA is moving towards strengthening our three major hubs – in Fremantle, Midland and Lancelin.
-Larger and more central venues, co-location with other community organisations and enhanced programs and performance opportunities will all contribute to DADAA becoming a significant arts and health hub within each community.
+DADAA has three main studios in Fremantle, Midland and Lancelin, as well as operating smaller studios in Ellenbrook, Hamersley and Geraldton.
+The larger and more central venues – that include co-location with other community organisations – bring programs and performance opportunities for artists and position DADAA as a significant arts and health hub within each community.
 We invite you to step inside, make new friends, develop your own creativity and voice, and be part of a diverse and active community of artists.

 FOLLOW PATHWAYS TO PROFESSIONAL PRACTICE

 DADAA is a great ‘connector’ between the disability/mental health and arts sectors, offering individual artists progression pathways that lead to a greater sense of everyday wellbeing and professional careers.
 Whether you enjoy weekly group workshops for recreational activity, or aspire to becoming a professional artist, DADAA has a pathway for you.

 FIND NEW AUDIENCES FOR YOUR CREATIVE WORK